m1g0r/devops-challenge/README.md

 - Simplified scaling in comparison to on-premise databases
 - Simplified disaster recovery and automatic failover
 - Automated additional storage allocation

+#### Amazon Simple Storage Service (Amazon S3)
+For store WordPress static resources we can usage Amazon S3 bucket.
+Is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+##### Benefits:
+- Wide range of cost-effective storage classes
+- Easily manage data and access controls
+- Availability of plugins for integration with WordPress

 ## Requirements